 - If an object lies further away than the event horizon then it so far away that light emitted now will never reach us.

-If the Hubble parameter didn’t vary over time, then the event horizon would simply be the radius of the Hubble sphere (14 billion light years).
-In most cosmological models, even though the Universe is expanding, the value of the Hubble constant is falling over time.
-The net effect of this is that the event horizon is larger than the radius of the Hubble sphere and gradually changes over time.
+If the Hubble parameter didn’t vary over time, then the event horizon would be the radius of the Hubble sphere (14 billion light years).
+In most cosmological models, even though the Universe is expanding, the value of the Hubble constant falls over time.
+The net effect of this is that the event horizon is larger than the radius of the Hubble sphere and the difference between the event horizon and the Hubble sphere changes over time.